-7.3.2 The following persons may take part in such press conferences:

-- a) SOSC - b) specially designated expert members of the Support Team - c) PRO - d) representative(s) of the Lead Authority - e) representative of the other Parties (e.g. Liaison Officers or NOSCs) - f) representative of ship and cargo owners and/or their insurers.

-7.3.3 Written information on main facts concerning the pollution incident and JROs, maps and photographs may be prepared in advance by the PRO and approved by SOSC for use during the press conference.

-7.3.4 Guidelines concerning the preparation of press releases (cf. para.7.2) shall also be observed by participants in press conferences.
+- 7.3.2 The following persons may take part in such press conferences: - a) SOSC - b) specially designated expert members of the Support Team - c) PRO - d) representative(s) of the Lead Authority - e) representative of the other Parties (e.g. Liaison Officers or NOSCs) - f) representative of ship and cargo owners and/or their insurers. - 7.3.3 Written information on main facts concerning the pollution incident and JROs, maps and photographs may be prepared in advance by the PRO and approved by SOSC for use during the press conference. - 7.3.4 Guidelines concerning the preparation of press releases (cf. para.7.2) shall also be observed by participants in press conferences.

-Annexures to Regional Oil and Chemical Pollution Contingency Plan for South Asia
+Annexes To Draft Regional Oil And Chemical Marine Pollution Contingency Plan For South Asia

-Annex 1: Directory of Competent National Authorities, Contact Points, Emergency Response Centres, National On-Scene Commanders and Other Relevant Addresses Annex 2 National Contingency Plans (Or Relevant Parts Thereof) Annex 3 Directory Of Response Personnel and Inventory of Response Equipment, Products and other means which each Party might offer as assistance in case of the activation of the Plan including information relating to the wages of personnel, the rental rates of equipment and the cost of materials.
-Annex 4: Communication System Annex 5: Guidelines for Reporting Oil Spills (Aerial Monitoring) Annex 6: Standard Format for Requesting Assistance Annex 7: Resources which might be made available from outside the Region, and their contact points Annex 8: Polrep Pollution Reporting System Annex 9: Claims Manual Annex 10: IMO Assembly Resolution A.869 (20), Guidelines for Facilitation of Response to an Oil Pollution Incident Pursuant to Article 7 and Annex of the International Convention on Oil Pollution Preparedness, Response and Co-operation, 1990
+Annex 1: Directory of Competent National Authorities, Contact Points, Emergency Response

+Centres, National On-Scene Commanders and Other Relevant Addresses and other means which each Party might offer as assistance in case of the activation of the Plan including information relating to the wages of personnel, the rental rates of equipment and the cost of materials.

+Annex 2 National Contingency Plans (Or Relevant Parts Thereof)

+Annex 3 Directory Of Response Personnel and Inventory of Response Equipment, Products

+Annex 4: Communication System

+Annex 5: Guidelines for Reporting Oil Spills (Aerial Monitoring)

+Annex 6: Standard Format for Requesting Assistance

+Annex 7: Resources which might be made available from outside the Region, and their contact points

+Annex 8: Polrep Pollution Reporting System

+Annex 9: Claims Manual

+Annex 10: IMO Assembly Resolution A.869(20), Guidelines for Facilitation of Response to an

+Oil Pollution Incident Pursuant to Article 7 and Annex of the International Convention on Oil Pollution Preparedness, Response and Co-operation, 1990

-Appendix 1: Procedures for the Identification of Particularly Sensitive Sea Areas and the Adoption of Associated Protective Measures (Extract from Resolution A.885 (21))
+Appendix 1: Procedures For The Identification Of Particularly Sensitive Sea Areas And The

+Adoption Of Associated Protective Measures (Extract From Resolution A.885(21))

-(To Regional Oil and Chemical Pollution Contingency Plan for South Asia)
+(To Draft Regional Oil And Chemical Marine Pollution Contingency Plan For South Asia)